 “It was traditionally taught to create a national identity and collective memory,” said Hamadeh.
 “But it has developed into a specific field of knowledge with its own strategies, concepts, and goals, which includes creating a critical thinking individual capable of making decisions and playing an active role in society.”

-“If you teach students to memorize the story of just one person, you empty the material from its true objectives and you create students who lack the intellectual skills needed for analysis and the advancement of society,” she continued.
+“Teaching students to memorize the story of just one person renders the subject void of meaning thus creating students who lack the intellectual skills needed for analysis and the advancement of society,” she continued.
 “It also creates a worthless collective identity, as schools resort to teaching history from their own perspective, position and interest.
 Here lies the importance of studying the oral history of women.
 Because the concept of history transcends current events to express a society’s vision of a historical era once lived.”

-According to Hamada, “oral history always interconnects with academic work and other sources, forming a unified history that conveys everyone’s narrative and allows readers to learn about certain values belonging to a certain group in a certain era.”
+According to Hamadeh, “oral history always interconnects with academic work and other sources, forming an inclusive and comprehensive history that incorporates everyone’s narrative and allows readers to learn about certain values belonging to a certain group in a certain era.”
 The equation becomes clear little by little.
-The curriculum expresses the state’s policy to create a weak female gender that needs to be broken to be able rewrite history.
+The curriculum expresses the state’s policy to create a weak female gender that unless it is broken we would stand unable to be able rewrite history.
 The dilemma is that rewriting is impossible without retelling, which shows the need for the use of oral history, which only emerged in the 1950s.

 Rewriting history based on oral analysis is an attempt to bridge the gap between the narrowness of the existing historical perspective and the vast memories of all those who lived, say, the Lebanese Cicil War.
 Thus the historian can write a more complete or at least fairer account of the past that conveys the suffering of the peripheries as well as the suffering of the center, and narrates the roles of the secondary characters as well as the heroes, the armed as well as the defenseless.

 To be fair gender only gained importance a few years ago.
 Therefore, it would be unfair to blame historians for failing to do something decades ago based on a viewpoint that is prevalent today.
-Yet it does show a loophole in how to teach, or not teach, history.
+Yet it does show a loophole in how to teach, rather indoctrinate, history.

 “History must be taught with the next generation in mind,” said Hamadeh.
-“To ensure the next generation is equipped with a ‘renewed mind’ so that they can reach the labor market after completing secondary education.
-The problem is to see history as an entry into the past, rather than as an entry into the future.”
+“To ensure the next generation is equipped with a ‘renewed mind’ so that they can reach the labor market after completing secondary education with a modern perspective.
+The problem lies in the fact that we see history as an entry into the past, rather than as an entry into the future.”

-So history was placed within a literary framework, ignoring its scientific and research aspects.
+So history was placed within a literary framework and viewed as a mere story by the curriculum makers instead of being taught as the discipline it is.
 Not to mention the governments’ lack of a clear intention to renew the curriculum and make it interactive.
 All of the reasons mentioned above show how history is approached as a secondary subject.
 “Easy marks” for high school students, unable to improve their mental perceptions and teach them things that may benefit them in their daily lives.

 Thus, the state achieves its goal of marginalizing history and urging society to marginalize it too: to reproduce the patriarchal system by dictating this version of marginalized history, well before the student learnt critical thinking to be immune from what he or she is being dictated.